A Multi-Agent Reinforcement Learning Testbed for Cognitive Radio Applications: Simulation Results and Discussion

 With each scenario so far, we have attempted to incorporate more realism to provide simulations of these algorithms working in useful contexts, so Scenario 5 emulates a situation with some agents having goals that allow for cooperation with others being directly adversarial to other agents in the spectrum.
 To support this, there is variance in observation modes, reward modes, and target entities among the 4 agents.
 The results are shown in Fig. \ref{fig:scenario_5}.

 Evidently, none of the algorithms learned to approximate a completely optimal function.
 DQN learned an almost optimal policy, although there are continuous dips in performance which were due to the DSA agents taking actions that interfered with the fixed-hop frequency entities.
 Similarly, with each of PPO, APPO, and IMPALA, a subset of the agents learned a policy without issue and the remaining agents either decided to not transmit to obtain the 0 reward or continuously chose suboptimal actions that averaged out to a positive reward.
 Similar to the previous scenarios for these algorithms, the agents jamming the constant-frequency entities tended to learn perfectly, the agents jamming the fixed-hop frequency entities tended to not transmit due to difficulty following the entity, and the agents finding free channels did transmit but had high variability in their rewards.
 A primary goal in this tool's development is to empower future RF and RL researchers who are using it to explore exactly these types of nuanced trade-offs, as understanding them is crucial for developing future algorithms that reach optimal policies in situations with competing intelligences.
+Additionally, as these scenarios have shown that each algorithm has cases where it falters, these results further demonstrate the gap that can be filled by using our tool to construct sophisticated MARL algorithms targeted toward a variety of situations in radio communications.